Climate change: How can we make flying greener? – DW – 04/26/2023

 The problem is that to be cost-effective, e-kerosene needs to be made with plenty of solar and wind power — and so far, there isn't enough of this renewable energy.
 New production plants for green hydrogen, CO2 direct air capture and synthetic fuels must also be built.

-The EU is pushing for at least 2% of aviation fuels to be environmentally friendly by 2025, increasing every five yearsl to reach 70% by 2050.
+The EU is pushing for at least 2% of aviation fuels to be environmentally friendly by 2025, increasing every five years to reach 70% by 2050.
 The proposal is yet to be passed.

 Could planes be powered with cooking oil?